wesnoth-legacy-project/The_Dark_Hordes/SCRIPT.md

 ## Gwiti attacks

-Gwiti: I am Gwiti the Mighty, prepare to your doom!
+Gwiti: I am Gwiti the Mighty, prepare for your doom!

 ### If the target dies